 You will be required to have a Raspberry Pi device for homework assignments.
 Any model will do but I'd recommend getting a Model 3B or 3B+ if possible.
-If you are having trouble getting a Raspberry Pi by the start of class, please see me.
+If you are having trouble getting a Raspberry Pi by the second week of classes, please see me.